 How have lessons learned from completed projects or monitoring studies informed your project?
 Sources of results may be from Project Scale Effectiveness Monitoring from TetraTech, individual sponsors, lessons learned from previously implemented projects, Intensively Monitored Watershed results, or other sources.

 The lesson learned from previous projects is that stakeholders must be involved from the earliest stages of a project like this.
 They need transparent and frequent discussions and need to be listened to.
 If stakeholders aren’t supportive, the risk of failure of the project is increased.
-Landowner unwillingness has been a recurring issue in Island County.
+Landowner and stakeholder unwillingness has been a recurring issue in Island County.
 The project sponsors have undergone training in social marketing and informed consent building and plan on bringing this new knowledge set to this process.

 If your project includes an assessment or inventory (NOTE project may extend across a wide area and cover multiple properties).